‘Bachelor’ Spoilers: One Girl Leaves When Nick Learns She Slept With His Friend

-The Bachelor Nick Viall travels to St. Thomas, Virgin Islands with his remaining nine ladies on Episode 6 (February 6) and while a getaway to a tropical island is the perfect backdrop for romance, Nick will face some major drama including a confession from one girl who admits that she slept with one of his friends before taping the show.
+The Bachelor Nick Viall travels to St. Thomas, Virgin Islands, with his remaining nine ladies on Episode 6 (February 6) and while a getaway to a tropical island is the perfect backdrop for romance, Nick will face some major drama including a confession from one girl who admits that she slept with one of his friends before taping the show.

 Although she won’t be the only girl who stirs up drama during the Virgin Islands trip, her sex confession will prompt Nick to question if any of the girls are serious about finding love this season.

-Which girl admits that she had sex with Nick’s friend, which one of his friends supposedly got horizontal with the Season 24 contestants, and does Nick send her home or does she leave on her own after dropping the bombshell on The Bachelor star.
+Which girl admits that she had sex with Nick’s friend, which one of his friends supposedly got horizontal with the Season 24 contestants, and does Nick send her home or does she leave on her own after dropping the bombshell on The Bachelor star?

-Nine girls head from New Orleans to St. Thomas on Monday night but by the end of the show only six will remain.
+Nine girls head from New Orleans to St. Thomas on Monday night, but by the end of the show only six will remain.
 Although ABC reveals that there is another two-on-one date this week, the majority of the drama will take place during the group date.

 According to Reality Steve, six girls go on the group date — Vanessa, Corinne, Raven, Jasmine, Danielle M., and Rachel.
 After playing a round of beach volleyball, the winning and losing teams head to an after party with Nick.

-Several girls have yet to go on a one-on-one date this season and that’s totally unacceptable for contestant Jasmine Goode who has been complaining about her lack of alone time with Nick all season.
+Several girls have yet to go on a one-on-one date this season, and that’s totally unacceptable for contestant Jasmine Goode who has been complaining about her lack of alone time with Nick all season.

 Spoilers indicate that after repeatedly getting chosen to go on group dates instead of a one-on-one date, one contestant expressed her frustration to Nick but it doesn’t end well for the 29-year-old pro basketball dancer.